 A report examining the local solar market including installer availability and quality, financing, development process, hardware, code/policy, solar mapping, and cost.

 This analysis quantifies the shared solar market potential by site, characteristics or type, subscriber type, and ownership model in the county.

 The study identifies model programs and national best practices in Community Solar and provides a baseline framework for policy positions to accelerate community solar in Cook County.

 Salt Lake City and its local nonprofit community partner, Utah Clean Energy, worked together to identify priority strategies to accelerate the statewide solar market.
 This work was summarized in a 10-year solar deployment plan that reviews market conditions and establishes a set of goals and corresponding strategies.
 Similarly, the Vermont Energy Investment Corporation facilitated a stakeholder process to develop Vermont Solar Pathways, a plan that outlines how solar can comprise at least 20% of total electricity use in the state by 2025 to meet the state’s environmental, energy, and economic goals.

-For projects on a particular market segment, strategies may be more focused.
+For projects limited to a particular market segment, strategies may be more focused.
 Cook County completed case studies on 15 potential community solar host sites within the county and provided an overview detailing the site selection process, feasibility assessments, and financial analysis performed for each pilot site as a way to demonstrate community solar potential to stakeholders.
-The Center for Sustainable Energy—focused on jump-starting the multifamily housing sector in California—created a multifamily solar market development plan, as well as targeted toolkits with resources for the owners and managers of multifamily properties.
+The Center for Sustainable Energy—focused on jumpstarting the multifamily housing sector in California—created a multifamily solar market development plan, as well as targeted toolkits with resources for owners and managers of multifamily properties.

 This plan is intended to help policymakers, regulators, local governments, multifamily stakeholders and others in CA and beyond to expand multifamily solar in their jurisdictions.